+'''

 1 Mr. Hintz's e-mails.

+'''

-THE COURT: That will be all right.
-2 3 MR. O'BRIEN: Okay.
-THE COURT: Go ahead, let's finish up.
-4 Judge Cooper, I believe that as the 5 THE DEFENDANT: filing this morning, you know, brought to the Court's 6 7 attention, Mr. O'Brien has a very vested interest to stay in 8 this case to represent other issues.
-He's well aware that the 9 accusers that I have in this revocation proceeding have been witnessed as talking and saying that they've met with you and 10 talked with you and have already predetermined these cases.
-11 12 He's aware that during the preliminary hearings --13 which he didn't even know there was preliminary hearings in 14 these revocation proceedings, didn't know there was probable cause, but after I explained what the revocation proceedings, 15 16 you know, are, he informed me that he relies a great deal on 17 the courts for his income.
-From what I understand, Your Honor, is he has to be in good graces with judges so that they assign 18 Those cases are his livelihood.
-19 cases to him.
-Additionally, when he presents the bills to the 20 Court, the Court has the discretion to either approve or write 21 down some of those bills.
-So he's essentially in a position 22 23 where if he brings to the Court's attention things that are against the very same people that affect his paycheck, that's a 24 little bit different than representing somebody on the street 25 SH that's a drug dealer and another drug dealer has a conflict in it; that's not a judge sitting before this court that affects his financial livelihood.
-Now, additionally he stated that Mr. Froelich was nothing but a professional friend.
-He contradicted himself even on this record and said that he is a social friend.
-He also stated that he hasn't, you know, met him, I believe, and we could always replay the record, that he hasn't met him in a social setting or for a meal.
-Again, had I been able to bring in sworn testimony or even put him on the witness stand then maybe we would have a resolution to this.
+- THE COURT: That will be all right. - 3 MR. O'BRIEN: Okay. - THE COURT: Go ahead, let's finish up. - 5 THE DEFENDANT: Judge Cooper, I believe that as the - filing this morning, you know, brought to the Court's - 7 attention, Mr. O'Brien has a very vested interest to stay in - 8 this case to represent other issues.
+He's well aware that the - 9 accusers that I have in this revocation proceeding have been - 10 witnessed as talking and saying that they've met with you and - 11 talked with you and have already predetermined these cases. - He's aware that during the preliminary hearings -- - which he didn't even know there was preliminary hearings in - 14 these revocation proceedings, didn't know there was probable - 15 cause, but after I explained what the revocation proceedings, - 16 you know, are, he informed me that he relies a great deal on - 17 the courts for his income.
+From what I understand, Your Honor, - is he has to be in good graces with judges so that they assign - 19 cases to him.
+Those cases are his livelihood. - 20 Additionally, when he presents the bills to the - 21 Court, the Court has the discretion to either approve or write - 22 down some of those bills.
+So he's essentially in a position - 23 where if he brings to the Court's attention things that are - 24 against the very same people that affect his paycheck, that's a - 25 little bit different than representing somebody on the street

+1 that's a drug dealer and another drug dealer has a conflict in